OpenFLUID/openfluid-community-docs/README.md

 ## Documentation sources

 The documentation sources are located in the `src` directory.
 It is made of a set of simple pages, written in markdown and powered by [MkDocs](www.mkdocs.org).
+MkDocs 1.0 or higher is required.
 The [main page](src/docs/index.md) of this documentation is the `src/docs/index.md` file.